Aliases for DOT1L Gene

 GeneCards Summary for DOT1L Gene

 DOT1L (DOT1 Like Histone Lysine Methyltransferase) is a Protein Coding gene.
-Diseases associated with DOT1L include Epididymo-Orchitis.
-Among its related pathways are Chromatin organization and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
+Diseases associated with DOT1L include Epididymo-Orchitis and Leukemia, Acute Myeloid.
+Among its related pathways are Transcriptional misregulation in cancer and Chromatin organization.
 GO annotations related to this gene include transcription factor binding and histone methyltransferase activity.

 UniProtKB/Swiss-Prot for DOT1L Gene